freedomofpress/securedrop/docs/hardware.rst

    servers in case of failure.
 We recommend buying an external hard drive that can be encrypted and used to store server backups.

-   -  Since this drive will be connected to the **Admin Workstation** to perform backups, it should *not* be the same drive used for **Offline Storage**.
+   -  Since this drive will be connected to the *Admin Workstation* to perform backups, it should *not* be the same drive used for **Offline Storage**.

--  **Network Switch**: If your firewall has fewer than **four** NIC's, you will need an additional Ethernet switch to perform installation and maintenance tasks with the Admin Workstation.
+-  **Network Switch**: If your firewall has fewer than **four** NIC's, you will need an additional Ethernet switch to perform installation and maintenance tasks with the *Admin Workstation*.
 This switch is generally useful because it allows you to connect the **Admin Workstation** to your firewall's LAN port without taking down either of the SecureDrop servers.